-The TÚS initiative is a community work placement scheme providing work experience opportunities for unemployed people.
-The work opportunities are to benefit the community and are provided by community and voluntary organisations in both urban and rural areas.
-The TÚS initiative is managed by Fingal LEADER Partnership for the Department of Employment Affairs and Social Protection, which has overall responsibility for the scheme.
-Unemployed people who are eligible to participate in the scheme are selected at random and contacted by the Department of Employment Affairs and Social Protection.
+The Tús initiative is a community work placement scheme providing work experience opportunities for unemployed people.
+The work opportunities are to benefit the Participants as well as the community.
+They are provided by community and voluntary organisations in both urban and rural areas.

 All the work carried out by participants in the TÚS scheme will be community-based.
 The types of project eligible for the scheme may include:

 - Environmental services

 - Caring services